cecilartavion/neighborhood_prime_labeling/README.md

 The python file check_npl.py will go through all of the graphs provided to it and determine if their are neighborhood-prime.
 Currently, the program is set up to only go through the graphs with order between 2 and 9 inclusive.
 The graphs currently provided in this file are from Brendan McKay's website http://users.cecs.anu.edu.au/~bdm/data/graphs.html.

+The python file check_npl_independence.py puts a labeling of even numbers from 2 to n or n-1 on the vertices to check if there exists a labeling so that the neighborhood of each vertex has at least one vertex with no label.
+This gives evidence for the graph being a neighborhood-prime labeling.

 Here is a description of the graphs in this folder:

 graph2.g6 (all simple graphs on 2 vertices)